-Volume 4: The manuscripts of the 15th and early 16th centuries (in progress)
+Volume 4: The manuscripts and prints of the 15th and early 16th centuries (in preparation)

 All volumes of the catalogue can be found in our reading room under the signature M 741, further copies can be borrowed via the Bamberg Catalogue.

 Facsimiles of manuscripts that are in the Bamberg State Library from our own collection and those of other libraries may be found in a separate list.

 For the following manuscripts, there are (partial) facsimiles available: